 Solar system design for TOU rates

 Aurora Solar, a company that develops solar system design software for solar installers, conducted a study to determine the financial impact of California’s new net metering policy.
-The company examined the effects the new policy to identify the best design for California solar shoppers.
+The company examined the effects of the new policy to identify the best design for California solar shoppers.

 If you participate in net metering without TOU rates, solar panel systems that face south are the best option to maximize your electricity production.
 However, if you install solar under a TOU rate with a late afternoon “peak,” you may want to install solar panels that face west to improve your afternoon electricity production.
 Remember – electricity in the late afternoon and evening is more expensive, which means that your net metering credits in those hours will be more valuable.